CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/04-Azure-Automanage-for-Servers.md

    ![](.././media/HOL1-EX4-5.png "searchautoamanage")

-6. Once the Configuration profile assignment completed successfully it will take around 20-30 minutes to get the Status as Conformant.
+6. Once the Configuration profile assignment is completed successfully it will take around 20-30 minutes to get the Status as Conformant.

    ![](.././media/hol1-ex4-automanage-7new.png "searchautoamanage")

-7. You can proceed with next task and review the status later.
+7. You can proceed with the next task and review the status later.